particle-iot/docs/src/content/reference/developer-tools/cli.md

 Note that at present only binaries can be flashed using this command.
 If you wish to flash from application sources, first use `particle compile` to compile a binary from sources.

 If you have Device OS firmware with debugging enabled (which is the default on the Electron) then flashing via serial will fail unless debugging is disabled.
-You can disable debugging logs flashing Tinker via USB: `particle flash --usb tinker`.
+You can disable debugging logs flashing Tinker via USB: `particle flash --local tinker`.

 In general, using `--usb` mode in DFU mode (blinking yellow) is a more reliable way to flash your device over USB.